 Table of Contents

 Is night kayaking permitted?
 What are the regulations?

 Night kayaking is permitted in most places that are not hazardous, especially on flat water and in less bushy areas.
 During night visibility is extremely low.
 If you are not abiding by some rules and regulations, you may fall into a hazard.
-That is why the US government has some laws to follow.
+That is why the US government has some rules to follow for night navigation.

 Here are some recommendations for night kayakers: